 - Replace the lid, tape it shut, and leave the petri dish undisturbed, checking for bacteria growth daily.

-This bacteria experiment kit includes enough prepared nutrient agar for 20 Petri dishes.
+This bacteria growing kit includes enough prepared nutrient agar for 20 Petri dishes.
 Along with 20 sterile cotton swabs & culture plates, antibacterial iodine solution, a step-by-step experiment guide, and more, kids can also test the anti-bacterial effects of common household cleaners.
-This kit has plenty of supplies for a small classroom or for students working in groups.
+This bacteria culture kit has plenty of supplies for a small classroom or for students working in groups.

 - Bacterial growth is best at 85-90 degrees.
 Consider setting cultured Petri dishes under a task lamp.

 - Although you’ll see bacteria growing sooner (and possibly mold & yeast!), allow 7 days from start to finish for your experiment or science fair project.

 - Label the bottom of your cultured petri dish with the date and location of the bacteria sample.

 - For safety, tape Petri dishes closed once they’ve been exposed to bacteria.

 Although fun and interesting, simply growing bacteria isn’t a good science fair topic.
 But what is?

 Design a project using the Scientific Method.
 The experiments in the included bacteria growing kit manual are easily adaptable for a science fair, but here are a few more to consider.

 - How effective are different types of household cleaners against bacteria in the kitchen or bathroom?
 Try different brands.